Toyota 86: Toyota 86 Racing Series

 The Toyota 86 Racing Series has been contested in Australia annually since 2016.
 It was initially announced as the 86 Pro-Am Series.

 Sports Car Club of America

-For 2018 and beyond the Sports Car Club of America (SCCA) created the "Solo Spec Coupe" (SSC) class for autocross competitions using the 2013-2016 Subaru BRZ or Scion FR-S, competing on Falken Azenis RT615+ tires.
+For 2018 onwards, the Sports Car Club of America (SCCA) created the "Solo Spec Coupe" (SSC) class for autocross competitions using the 2013–2016 Subaru BRZ or Scion FR-S, competing on Falken Azenis RT615+ tyres.
 The choice of vehicle was because of its popularity with enthusiasts, modest price, rear-wheel drive, and its ability to be used as a daily driver.
 Vehicles may compete with original equipment or install specified performance parts including factory-sealed KONI Sport Shocks, Eibach Pro-Plus springs, anti-roll bars, and an SPC Front Alignment Kit.

+In 2020, the tyre specification was changed to the Falken Azenis RT660.
+In 2025, it was changed to the Falken Azenis RT660+.

 One Lap of America

 Since 2015 Toyota has competed in the Tire Rack One Lap of America with a modified Scion FR-S, prepared by engineers from their Production Engineering Division in Erlanger, Kentucky.